 The colors are everything I get warm and fuzzy about when thinking about fall–gorgeous oranges, golds and greens.

 Some are bumpy and lumpy gourds only meant for decorations.
-Others are perfectly acceptable to eat.
+While others are perfectly acceptable to eat.

 I just have a hard time parting with my seasonal décor, which is completely ridiculous.